 - exhibit a sense of social and environmental responsibility by having regard to the interests of the community in which it operates and by endeavouring to accommodate or encourage these when able to do so; and

 - conduct its affairs in accordance with sound business practice.

 The overall direction for CCOs is set in line with the Auckland Plan, the council’s long-term plan, including the CCO Accountability policy, which sets how the council will hold its CCOs accountable for meeting its objectives and priorities for them.

 The council also has a number of legacy CCOs.

 CCOs are governed by their boards of directors or trustees, and operate at arm’s length to the council.

-The public will be able to provide input to the statements of intent (SOIs) at meetings, which the CCOs must hold in public.
-The public meeting to discuss the shareholder comment of the draft SOI for the following year must be held before 30 June each year.
+The public are able to provide input to the board's consideration of its statements of intent (SOIs) at meetings, which the CCOs must hold in public.
+The public meeting to discuss the council's comment on the draft SOI for the following year must be held before 30 June each year.
 The second public meeting must be held after 1 July each year, where the board will consider the CCOs performance under its SOI in the previous financial year.

 In December 2015, Auckland Council published guidelines for the governance of its Substantive CCOs.
 These are available in the Governance Manual for substantive CCOs (PDF 12.7MB).
 These guidelines will be reviewed periodically with input from the CCOs.